Overhauling my credit card strategy

 - What if I can find a fare on Google Flights that just isn't showing up in their portal for some reason?

 Well, I'm about to find all of that out.
-I'll post an update with any lessons I've learned.
+I'll post an update (adding updates in red to this post) with any lessons I've learned.

 <Queue the British Bakeoff music> That means I also have the difficult decision of deciding which cards to get rid of.